-La Rosiere benefits from being at 1,850m as well as west facing, so the snow stays in excellent condition on the lower, nursery slopes.
-However, the sun shines on the mountain throughout and the morning icy chill soon leaves.
+La Rosiere benefits from being at 1,850m as well as west facing, so the snow stays in excellent condition on the lower nursery slopes.
+However, the sun shines on the mountain throughout, and the morning icy chill soon dissipates.
 The main beginner ski areas Lievre Blanc and Clarines sit towards the middle of town and provide a wide, quiet area perfect for learners of all ages.

 Courchevel is one of the best resorts to learn to ski.
 The local slopes comprise 150km of runs, of which 23 are green and 35 blue.
 The beginner zones are gently sloping and will allow you to practise your turns before deciding whether or not to venture further up the mountain.
 These areas are called ‘ZEN’ areas and are marked on the Courchevel piste map, always located next to at least one free chairlift.
 One of the best is the Pralong Zen area which is situated next to the Ferme and Altiport drag lifts.
 This large beginner ski area makes for a great place to start off on skis or a snowboard.

 Courchevel has some of the most exclusive properties in The Alps and Chalet Namaste is no exception.
-Ideal for beginner skiers sitting next to the Bellecote Green Piste.
-It has just had a multi million euro renovation and is absolutely stunning.
+Ideal for beginner skiers, and nestled next to the Bellecote Green Piste.
+It has just had a multi million Euro renovation and is absolutely stunning.
 Read more about Namaste in this blog.